-Caregivers can try keeping a record of accidents and daily trips to the toilet to see if there are patterns to when their loved one has accidents.
+Caregivers should keep a record of accidents and daily trips to the toilet to determine if there are patterns as to when their loved one has accidents.
 Additionally, it can be helpful to note the following information:

 Identifying a pattern can help caregivers plan a schedule for bathroom trips.
-Setting up regular times during the day when they can go to the bathroom can help prevent potential accidents.
-Caregivers have found that it is usually easier to encourage good toilet behavior by praising loved ones after successful trips to the bathroom.
-If scheduling is still a problem, using adult diapers can help keep the problem of incontinence under control and help them avoid the embarrassment and other issues that can result from incontinence.
+Setting up regular times during the day when loved ones can go to the bathroom can help prevent potential accidents.
+Caregivers have found that it is usually easiest to encourage good toilet behavior by praising loved ones after successful trips to the bathroom.
+If scheduling is still a problem, using adult diapers (learn more below) can help keep the problem of incontinence under control and help prevent embarrassment and other issues that may result from incontinence.

-However you decide to arrange trips to the toilet, be sure to remain aware of the gestures and words that your loved one might make when they need to go to the bathroom.
-Even if someone with dementia may not speak up when they want to go to the bathroom, there may be body language that can let you know this, such as fidgeting, pulling at their clothes, or touching their genitals.
-If your loved one does let you know when they need to go to the bathroom, be sure to use their language for it – if they talk about needing to “do some business” or “go pee”, then use this language as well with them.
+However you decide to arrange trips to the toilet, be sure to remain aware of the gestures and words that your loved one might make when he / she needs to go to the bathroom.
+Even if persons with dementia do not speak up when they want to go to the bathroom, there may be body language that indicates they need to go.
+Examples include fidgeting, pulling at their clothes, or touching their genitals.
+If your loved one does let you know when they need to go to the bathroom, be sure to use their language for it.
+If they talk about needing to “do some business” or “go pee”, then use this language as well when speaking to them.